 I can remember back as always having an interest in metal detecting.
 Fleeting glimpses of guys out on the beach swinging their detectors around when I lived in California as a youngster fill my memory.
 How did they work, I wondered?
 What were they finding?
 How much they cost?
 Why did it seem that only old men were detecting?
 Then I became less young and my interests were taken up elsewhere until a number of years ago.

 My job is pretty stressful and I have always had hobbies to help relieve the stress.
 Seems like something new is always grabbing my attention.
 Guitar, martial arts, voice-over, screenwriting, genealogy, making wine, making cheese, and even tried my hand in creating dubstep music just to show my kids I could.
 All have had their grips on me at one time or another and most are still around waiting for their chance to sneak back in to my time away from work.
 A little while back I added gold prospecting to the list.
 Very recreational of course, just local streams, creeks, and rivers and only using a sluice and pans.
 It was an activity that I shared with one of my sons and we enjoyed going out together looking for those colors in the pan.
 We’re not done with it for sure but it lead me into thinking again about metal detecting and I recalled all my interest I had about it as a kid.
 My wife, in hearing me talking about it more and more, went out and bought me a detector for Christmas.
 I was delighted.
 Then I was hooked.

 Many people have asked about tee shirts and hats and I have found a company called Galloree that will print my logos on many different items of your choice.
 Head over to the merch/shop link listed above and take a look.
-You start by clicking on one of the logos you see there, then select items from there.
+You start by clicking on one of the logos you see there, then select items you want the logo printed on or click on one of the pre-selected products.
 Galloree will take care of the rest and fulfill the order.
 The shopping cart is linked to their secured server for secure transactions.